Presidency of Pedro Castillo: La Resistencia

-La Resistencia (The Resistance) is a far-right decentralized group that opposes the Castillo Administration.
+La Resistencia (The Resistance) is a right-wing decentralized group that opposes the Castillo Administration.
 The group has been behind threats of harassment, verbal assaults, and physical attacks on citizens and government officials.
 La Resistencia has accused their opponents of being terrorists and Senderistas.
 Following repeated threats against the former supreme prosecutor Avelino Guillén and the journalist Jaime Chincha, the Ministry of the Interior has ordered an investigation into the alleged criminal organization.

 On 7 October 2021, approximately ten members of La Resistencia assaulted a car which had journalists inside.
 The car had stopped due to a red light, which the group took advantage of by repeatedly hitting the car's windows and insulting its passengers.
 The journalists managed to escape, but the car was battered.

 On 18 October 2021, members of La Resistencia interrupted the initial book sale of "Imagine a better Peru... and let's make it happen." by former President Francisco Sagasti and blocked the doorways as to prevent people from leaving.
 There were shouts against Sagasti, decrying him as a "murderer" and a "terrorist."
 Previously, Sagasti had gotten backlash from proponents that there was electoral fraud in the 2021 Peruvian general election, due to him repeatedly denying that fraud took place and handing the presidency to Castillo.

 On 8 November 2021, the Interior Ministry claimed that groups consisting of ex-military and ex-police personnel are appearing, many of whom being veterans of the war against the Shining Path.
 Representatives from said groups and other related groups claimed to have pacifist intentions, citing plans for a march and their right to "freely defend themselves and protest."